 Comp-U-Dopt is a nonprofit that aims to “eliminate limited access to computers, facilitate growth in technical and digital literacy skills and support the future of youth and their communities.”
 In other words: They give away free computers, offer technical and job training and otherwise help low-income people gain access to tech and skills that help them be competitive in today’s economy.

-What are the qualifications for a free laptop from Comp-U-Dopt?
+How to qualify for a free laptop from Comp-U-Dopt

 How to apply for a laptop from Comp-U-Dopt